Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- Houston has a record of 2-3 when playing as moneyline favorites with odds of -165 or shorter (40% winning percentage).
+- When it has played as moneyline favorites with odds of -175 or shorter, Houston has a 2-3 record (winning 40% of its games).

-- The implied moneyline probablility in this matchup gives the Astros a 62.3% chance to win.
+- Based on this matchup's moneyline, the Astros' implied win probability is 63.6%.

-- The Astros have not had a run line set for a matchup this season.
+- The Astros have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.